katieliw/katieliwong.github.io/about.markdown

 - movies
 - travelling
 - running
-- exploring (vague, I know, but you can ask me for clarification by reaching out!)
+- exploring (vague, I know, but you can reach out for clarification!)
 ```
-I really like fashion because I do think it's a way to express yourself and I'm always looking for new inspiration.
+I really like **fashion** because I do think it's a way to express yourself and I'm always looking for new inspiration.
 I find that if you look good, you feel good, as shallow as that may sound.
 But if you feel good, I think it's a boost in self-confidence which can't be a bad thing - at least in moderation.

-I have yet to find a hike that I liked better and that felt more rewarding than hiking Garibaldi Lake with my sister several years ago.
+I have yet to find a **hike** that I liked better and that felt more rewarding than hiking **Garibaldi Lake** with my sister several years ago.
 The view at the top was just absolutely breathtaking and made the hike totally worth it.
-BC is **the** best place to live if you enjoy being outdoors, I swear and there are just so many more hikes and places in general left in the province for me to explore!
-(The background photo at the top of my homepage was actually taken there - as was the one below this paragraph.)
+BC is **the** best place to live if you enjoy being outdoors, I swear, and there are just so many more hikes and places in general left in the province for me to explore!
+(The background photo at the top of my [homepage](katieliw.github.io) was actually taken there - as was the one below this paragraph.)

 ![alt text](/assets/images/garibaldi.jpg "Garibaldi Lake View")

 My favourite show is **Brooklyn Nine-Nine**, but I've also (binge) watched tons of others like Game of Thrones, Breaking Bad, You, The Vampire Diaries, Modern Family, Grey's Anatomy, Flashpoint, The 100 - some of which are better than others...
 Some started out great and then went downhill, but often times, I finished the series anyway just because I'd made it so far already.

-I honestly haven't been to that many places but I do want to visit more countries and do more travelling.
+I honestly haven't been to too many places but I do want to visit more countries and do more **travelling**.
 At the very least, I'm happy that I can say I went on a month-long trip across Canada, visiting most provinces and making it as far east as Halifax.
 I find that I learn things travelling that I wouldn't otherwise.
-The most different place to North America that I've been to so far is China and it was so fascinating just to see how different everything is there.
-I hope to tick more places off my bucket list.
+The most different place to North America that I've been to so far is China, and it was so fascinating just to see how different everything is there.
+I hope to tick more places off my bucket list in the future.
 (Seeing the Northern Lights has been at the top of my list for as long as I can remember so maybe I'll tackle that sometime soon.)

-There's always more to learn about someone (and yourself) but that's all I'll say about myself for now.
+There's always more to learn about someone (and yourself) but that's all I'll say about me for now.

 ***
 Here are more places where you can find me on the Internet (and/or contact me):